-When you pay your own taxes, you’re entitled to a personal exemption of $3,900 for tax year 2013.
-Therefore, the first $3,900 of your income isn’t taxed.
-When you claim your child as a dependent, you get to deduct their personal exemption on your taxes, which means your child doesn’t get to use it on theirs.
+When you pay your own taxes, you’re entitled to a personal exemption of $4,000 for tax year 2015.
+Therefore, the first $4,000 of your income isn’t taxed.
+When you claim your children as dependents, you get to deduct their personal exemption on your taxes, which means they don’t get to use it.